HKUST-VISLab/coding-challenge/readme.md

+# HKUST VisLab Coding Challenge

-# Level 1 challenge: Year/Month Heatmap
+## Level 1 challenge: Year/Month Heatmap

 In this Task, you need to draw a **Matrix View** to visualize the **Monthly Temperature** of HK, where the color of each matrix cell encodes the temperature.
 You can find the data in [temperature_daily.csv](./temperature_daily.csv)

 Here are the basic requirements: